github/codeql/docs/ql-documentation/learn-ql/python/pointsto-type-infer.rst

    )
    select t, ex1, ex2

 ➤ `See this in the query console <https://lgtm.com/query/669950027/>`__.
-This query finds only one result in the demo projects on LGTM.com (`rg3/youtub-dl <https://lgtm.com/projects/g/rg3/youtube-dl/rev/39e9d524e5fe289936160d4c599a77f10f6e9061/files/devscripts/buildserver.py#L413>`__).
+This query finds only one result in the demo projects on LGTM.com (`youtube-dl <https://lgtm.com/projects/g/ytdl-org/youtube-dl/rev/39e9d524e5fe289936160d4c599a77f10f6e9061/files/devscripts/buildserver.py?sort=name&dir=ASC&mode=heatmap#L413>`__).
 The result is also highlighted by the standard query: `Unreachable 'except' block <https://lgtm.com/rules/7900089>`__.

 .. pull-quote::